numpde/as/p/single-cell/20180124-TCGA-BRCA/ORIGINALS/TCGA-BRCA-01/README.txt

 	Access IS open
 	AND
 	Data Category IN ( Biospecimen, Clinical, Copy Number Variation, Transcriptome Profiling )

+	[2019-08-01: This is probably an incorrect list of categories specified]

 Data files can be downloaded with